 It would be very, very ugly.

-Well, I don't know if you agree with me.
+So I don't know if you agree with me.

-Lou, real quick in Florida, Lou, we got about 45 seconds.
+Lou, we got about 45 seconds.

 Okay, thanks for taking my call, Sean.

-Why should we not feel confident, confident that since uh the DOJ uh sessions, you know, won't release everything that's pertinent, you know, and important for us to see.
+Okay, since you've been reporting that the DOJ is releasing the so-called lost texts, okay, why should we not feel confident that since the DOJ sessions won't release everything that's pertinent and important for us to see?

-Is there like two you almost think like there's two Department of Justices or something?
+Is there like two, you almost think like there's two Department of Justices or something.

 Well, I will tell you this.

-Do you think they'll release the memo?
+How soon do you think they'll release the memo?

 That's number one.

-Remember, the Department of Justice does things then, they're not supposed to tell us.
+Remember, the Department of Justice does things then.

 They're not leaking like Mueller's special counsel every day.